Chukwu12/100hours-Project-3/README.md

 * Favorite: Mark recipes you love. :hearts: <br>
 * Like: Show your appreciation for a recipe. :thumbsup: <br>
-* Delete: :wastebasket: Remove recipes you no longer wish to see.<br>
+* Delete: Remove recipes you no longer wish to see. :wastebasket: <br>
-* View: :mag: <br>
- _See detailed information about the recipe including ingredients and instructions_.
+* View: See detailed information about the recipe including ingredients and instructions. :mag:

 **Cuisine Categories: Navigate through various cuisines using the navbar**:
 * African :rice: